achuajays/Study-Spot/README.md

 - Helps users create personalized study or career development roadmaps to track progress and set goals.

 ### Presentation Builder
-- Offers templates and tools for creating engaging presentations for academic or professional purposes.
+- Offers tools for creating engaging presentations for academic or professional purposes.

 ### Logic Assistant
 - Provides assistance with logical reasoning and problem-solving, aiding students in subjects such as mathematics and computer science.